 A tool within E2/AS1 that allows designers to calculate the weathertightness risk score for each face of a particular building design.
 See paragraph 3.1, Figure 1 and Tables 1 and 2 in E2/AS1.

 Resource Management Act 1991.
-The Government is replacing the RMA with three new laws.
-The primary replacement will be the Natural and Built Environments Act, due to pass into law by the end of 2022.
+The Government intends to replace the RMA with three new laws: the Natural and Built Environments Act, the Spatial Planning Act and the Climate Adaptation Act.

 A variety of blackish mould that grows on materials containing cellulose and which can be harmful to health